 I have gotten two emails from Melinda at Wright State University, who wants to interview me as a business writer.
 I would love to be interviewed, and I have responded to her email.
 But based on her second email in which she asks me once again to agree to an interview, I can tell she did not get my first response.
 With another day having passed, it is clear that she hasn’t gotten my second response either.

 I should just phone Melinda and let her know my replies must be caught in her spam filter.
 Unfortunately, she has not provided a phone number in her emails.
 All I can do is respond by email and hope a message gets through.

 Email Tip 34: Include contact information in your message and on attachments.
 Include phone numbers, physical locations, mailing addresses–whatever your reader may need to contact you or others.

 Why Tip 34?
 I am pleased to announce that I have published 110 Tips for Sending Email That Gets Read–and Gets Results.
 These are practical tips I gathered in classes from employees and managers at companies such as Weyerhaeuser, REI, Microsoft, and Russell Investment Group.
-Check out the printed 30-page booklet here and try a sampler of the searchable PDF version here.
-Both are available for purchase.

 I hope Melinda will read this entry and send me her phone number.
 I would like to talk with her about business writing.